ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 Once probabilities are calculated, two parents have to be selected.
 For selecting each of both parents, a random number is generated in the range $[0, 1)$ through `random.uniform(0, 1)`.
-If the random number generated is lower than the addition of probabilities of those individuals already checked, then the current individual is selected as a parent.
+If the random number generated is lower than the cumulative probability of an individual, then that individual is selected as a parent.
 As a result, the larger the fitness of an individual, the higher their probability of being selected as a parent (it has a larger share of the roulette wheel).
 The above is the reason why this strategy is called fitness proportional selection or roulette wheel selection.

 It is important to note at this point that, since unfeasible individuals are assigned a fitness equal to 0, their selection probability will be equal to 0 as well.

 ## Crossover operator